FredySandoval/google-drive-api-usage-examples/README.md

 * Service account
   ---------------
   Use this credential to authenticate as a service account or to access files on behalf of Google Workspace.
-This service accounts are accessible only through the API.
+This service accounts can't be accessed using a username or password.

 How to Get:
 =====